PA Clinical Precepting

 - Maintain supervision (administrative and professional) of the student while they are on the premises.

-- Provide direct supervision while the student is performing procedures (may be overseen by qualified staff).
+- Provide direct supervision while the student is performing clinical procedures (may be overseen by qualified staff).

 - Allow the student to participate in and attend education offerings by the facility.

-- Take the lead in the care of the patient; preceptor must be present and actively involved in any student contributions to portions of the billable service.
+- Take the lead in the care of the patient.
+Per CMS, the preceptor must be present and actively involved in any student contributions to portions of the billable service.
+However, preceptors need only review and verify student documentation rather than re-document the encounter entirely.

 - Delegate to student increasing levels of responsibility for clinical care appropriate to their experience and competence.
 You can expect the student to perform similar to a third- or fourth-year medical student.